MicrosoftDocs/sql-docs/docs/relational-databases/sql-server-transaction-locking-and-row-versioning-guide.md

 - When optimized locking isn't enabled, row and page locks necessary for writes are held until the end of the transaction.

 - When optimized locking is enabled, only a Transaction ID (TID) lock is held for the duration of the transaction.
-Under the default isolation level, transactions will not hold row and page locks necessary for writes until the end of the transaction.
+Under the default `READ COMMITTED` isolation level, transactions will not hold row locks necessary for writes until the end of the transaction.
 This reduces lock memory required and reduces the need for lock escalation.
-Further, when optimized locking is enabled, the lock after qualification (LAQ) optimization evaluates predicates of a query on the latest committed version of the row without acquiring a lock, improving concurrency.
+Further, when optimized locking is enabled, the [lock after qualification (LAQ)](./performance/optimized-locking.md#optimized-locking-and-lock-after-qualification-laq) optimization evaluates predicates of a query on the latest committed version of the row without acquiring a lock, improving concurrency.

 All locks held by a transaction are released when the transaction completes (either commits or rolls back).